-HHSC issues policy, procedures, and other information through bulletins, email, and coordinated meetings.
-TWC and HHSC policy is available online for all parties.
+TWC and HHSC policy are available online for all parties.

 4. Describe the State agency's process for monitoring E&T partners' program and fiscal operations.
 Include plans for direct monitoring such as visits, as well as indirect monitoring such as reviewing program data, financial invoices, etc.